Education is not filling a pail but the lighting of a fire.

 Friday, 5th April 2019

-We have three tutors who teach our science practical courses, assisted by laboratory technicians:
+We have four tutors who teach our science practical courses, assisted by laboratory technicians:

 Biology practicals: Dr. Saif Bham.